here-wallet/here-website/articles/villages.md

 ## How to manage the village HOT’s

-To manage the village HOTs, you need to add the bot @herewalletbot to your chat and give it admin rights, you can deny the bot any actions related to the chat.
+To manage the village's fund, you need to add the bot @herewalletbot to your chat and give it admin rights, you can deny the bot any actions related to the chat.
 The admin who adds the bot will have access to the village treasure in the future.

 ## Future